A proof of Pieri's formula using the generalized Schensted insertion algorithm for rc-graphs: Generalizing the insertion algorithm

-Now we look at what happens after the $b_i$ is moved off the list in Algorithm 2, possibly by some $b_{i_1}$ (first it moved from $x$ to $z$ and then from $z$ to $y$ in the row $\ell$).
-We look next at the history of $b_{i_2}$ till it is moved of the list and so on, getting a figure like the following.
+Now we look at what happens after $(a_i,b_i)$ is moved off the list in Algorithm 2, by removing an intersection with $b_{i_1}$ (it moved first from $x$ to $z$ and then from $z$ to $y$ in row $\ell$).
+We look next at the history of $b_{i_1}$ till $(a_{i_1},b_{i_1})$ is moved off the list, and so on, getting a figure like Figure 8.

-Note that no two consecutive strands shown in the figure can intersect above the encircled spot (where one of them is moved off the list), because that intersection would then have to be removed earlier than the encircled one, by construction of the algorithm 2.
-Therefore, from the fact that the outcome of algorithm 2 is an rc-graph, we conclude that in the region shown, there can pass no strand between $a$ and $b_i$ (otherwise some double intersections must occur).
-Hence the $t$ from the second case of Figure 3 must always be greater than $b_i$.
+Note that no two consecutive strands shown in the figure can intersect above the encircled spot (where one of them is moved off the list), because that intersection would then have to be removed earlier than the encircled one, by the construction of Algorithm 2.
+Therefore, from the fact that the outcome of Algorithm 2 is an rc-graph, we conclude that in the region shown, there can pass no strand between $a$ and $b_i$ (otherwise some double intersections must occur).
+Hence the $q$ from the second case of Figure 3 must always be greater than $b_i$.
 This concludes the proof of Theorem \ref{alg}.

-\begin{remark}{\rm Assume that the permutation $w$ satisfies the following condition $w(i+1)>w(i)$ if $i>r$.
-Each rc-graph of such a permutatios has the following defining property: no two strand, which start below row $r$ intersect.
+\begin{remark} Assume that the permutation $w$ satisfies the condition $w(i+1)>w(i)$ if $i>r$.
+Each rc-graph of such a permutation has the following defining property: no two strands which start below row $r$ intersect.
 In this case it can be shown that the above algorithm is equivalent to one by one insertion.
-This is consistent with the results in \cite{k}, where the Pieri formula in this special case was proved using the one by one insertion.
-The above statement and the fact that one by one insertion does not work in general indicate that this algorithm provides the proper generalization of Bergeron-Billey algorithm of \cite{bb}.} \end{remark}
+This is consistent with the results in \cite{k}, where the Pieri formula in this special case was proved using one by one insertion.
+The above statement and the fact that one by one insertion does not work in general indicate that this algorithm provides the proper generalization of the Bergeron-Billey algorithm of \cite{bb}. \end{remark}

-\section{The proof of Pieri's formula.}
+\section{The proof of Pieri's formula}